 Incident DetailsCause of Death:

-When Lieutenant Yaros arrived on the scene, he was shot by one of the three robbery suspects.
-As the suspects fled to their getaway car, the same suspect shot Lieutenant Yaros at point-blank range.
+When Lieutenant Yaros arrived on the scene, he was shot by one of the three male suspects.
+As they fled to their getaway car, the same suspect shot Lieutenant Yaros at point-blank range.
 A high-speed pursuit and shootout by police resulted in the suspect's car crashing into a tree.
 The shooter fled on foot and with the aid of bystanders was discovered walking nearby before being apprehended.

 In 1993, the Indiana Supreme Court affirmed the conviction, but overturned the shooter's death sentence.
-Following a new jury's recommendation, he was again sentenced to death in 1996, but the Indiana Supreme Court overturned this death sentence in 2002.
-The offender was resentenced in 2008 to serve a 60-year term for murder and a 14-year term for robbery.
+He was again sentenced to death in 1996, but the Indiana Supreme Court overturned this death sentence in 2002.
+The offender was resentenced in 2008 to serve a 60-year term for murder and a 14-year term for armed robbery.
 He was released on a one-year parole in 2017 before being discharged.